 - On-line assessment is often limited to multiple-choice quizzes because it is difficult for a computer to grade longer problems that require multiple steps.
 This is especially difficult if one wants to give partial credit or not penalize students repeatedly for carrying through a mistake that they make in the initial steps of a problem.
 We have seen several vendors offer assessment solutions but have yet to see a real grading solution to the longer problems that are a necessary part of accounting.
 That is why we still hand out traditional problems and grade them manually.
 Of course, these exams can be easily posted to the web for distribution.

-- In our experience, a hybrid of download and the web is ideal.
+In our experience, a hybrid of download and the web is

-Most schools and corporations have their own learning management
+ideal.
+Most schools and corporations have their own learning

-system.
-Periodic quizzes can be added to such learning management
+management system.
+Periodic quizzes can be added to such

-systems that motivate students to pace themselves.
-For an
+learning management systems that motivate students to pace

-extra fee, we can work with you to add on-line quizzes to
+themselves.
+For an extra fee, we can work with you to add

 ^

-cross platform compatibility on the client side is mostly hypothetical.
+Moreover, cross platform compatibility on the client side is

-There are often many differences in browser implementations and
+mostly hypothetical.
+There are often many differences in browser

 ^